Política de Privacidad

 Why it is necessary: without this technical delivery the service does not exist.
 It is the minimum and universal processing performed by any ad server in the digital ecosystem: serving the creative files in response to the browser's call to the CDN.

 Why user rights do not prevail: Advia does not process the user's IP as business data (the IP is only seen by network transport at CDN level).
-No cookies are used, no identifiers are created, no data is cross-referenced with external sources.
+Creative delivery does not depend on the advia_uid cookie or on any other identifier: it works the same with or without consent, and device storage rests on its own legal basis (consent, Purpose 1 — see section 5).
+No data is cross-referenced with external sources.
 The processing is inherent to the operation of the internet and consistent with any browser interaction with a web server.
 The TCF classifies this as a Special Purpose with no right to object via the framework, recognising its indispensable nature.

 14.3 Special Purpose 3 – Save and communicate privacy choices